How to Ace a Zoom Interview

 - Clear your screen, so you won’t be distracted.

-- Wear pants (no kidding).
+- Be sure to be fully dressed (no kidding).
 It’s not out of the question that you may have to stand up and you don’t want to be caught in your pajamas or sweats!

 Demonstrate appropriate body language